pkardas/notes/conferences/aws-innovate-ai-ml-21.md

 Bias - unfair representation of reality, as we use datasets, there is a risk, that data we use does not represent reality.

-Explainability - complex models, hard to understand why model came up with a prediction (eg. deep learning).
-We need to know why model came up with certain decision, eg. medicine, legal obligations.
+Explainability - complex models, hard to understand why model came up with a prediction (e.g. deep learning).
+We need to know why model came up with certain decision, e.g. medicine, legal obligations.

 **How to solve these issues?**

-We used some dataset that have following columns: age, sex, skin colour, ...
+We used some dataset that have the following columns: age, sex, skin colour, ...
 Zooming in on sex: 1/3 female, 2/3 males - imbalanced.
 Zoom even more, 1:7 for sex earnings with >50k USD.
 Model can be biased towards overrepresented group.

 So the first approach is to visualise the data to detect bias.
 But AWS has something better.